-Spend six weeks this summer conducting university-level research in state-of-the-art laboratories, alongside some of the sharpest scientific minds in the country.Program begins June 30th »
+Take six weeks this summer to advance your knowledge and boost your education—conduct university-level research in state-of-the-art laboratories with some of the brightest scientific minds in the nation.

-Under the mentorship of our distinguished faculty, post-doctoral fellows, and graduate students, high school summer research internship (RISE) students work on a research project designed by their professor for forty hours a week.
-You will conduct research in a discipline of your interest, gaining valuable technical and analytical skills, as well as insight into the scientific process.
+Under the mentorship of our distinguished faculty, post-doctoral fellows, and graduate students, high school summer research internship (RISE) students work on a designated research project designed by their professor for forty hours each week of the program.
+You will perform research in your chosen discipline while acquiring invaluable technical and analytical skills - as well as insight into the scientific process.

-We have research opportunities in the following subject areas: astronomy, biology, biomedical engineering, chemistry, electrical and computer engineering, mechanical engineering, medical laboratory research, physics, and psychology.
+We offer hands-on research opportunities in the following areas: astronomy, biology, biomedical engineering, chemistry, electrical and computer engineering, mechanical engineering, medical laboratory research, physics, and psychology.

 The Big Picture

-Whether residing on campus or commuting, summer research interns enjoy a stimulating intellectual and social camaraderie with their peers, culminating in a scientific conference at the end of the program.
-Each student presents his or her research by creating a poster.
-In some cases, research interns submit their work to national science fair contests such as the Siemens Competition and the Intel Science Talent Search.
+Whether you live on campus or commute from home, you'll enjoy a stimulating intellectual and social camaraderie with your fellow research interns, culminating in a scientific conference at the end of the program.
+In some cases, research interns submit work to highly regarded national science fair contests, like the Siemens Competition and the Intel Science Talent Search.

-For 35 years we've been facilitating rich research opportunities for high school students in Boston University labs.
-Our program has helped jump start the career of many a scientist, researcher, and professor.
-Become a part of this illustrious group of alums!
+For more than 37 years Boston University has been engineering rewarding research opportunities for high school students.
+The RISE program has helped kick-start the career of many a scientist, researcher, and professor.
+Take your place in this renowned group of alums today!